ploomber/doc/doc/user-guide/cli.md

 A full list of example applications is available [here](https://github.com/bryannho/doc/tree/main/examples)

-## Defining environment variables
+## Defining secrets

-If your project uses environment variables, you can define them in an `.env` file.
+If your project uses secrets, you can define them in an `.env` file.

 In your main project directory, create an `.env` file.
-Open it in your code editor, and enter your environment variables.
+Open it in your code editor, and enter your secrets.
 It should look like this:

 ```
-MY_ENV_VAR_1=value_1
+MY_SECRET_1=value_1
-MY_ENV_VAR_2=value_2
+MY_SECRET_2=value_2
 ```

 Now make sure your project has been [initialized](init), and deploy it: